SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/led.md

 #### errors

-* 201 – Not found in the database (if there is no tracker with such id belonging to authorized user).
+* 201 – Not found in the database - if there is no tracker with such id belonging to authorized user.
-* 208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason).
+* 208 – Device blocked - if tracker exists but was blocked due to tariff restrictions or some other reason.
 * 214 – Requested operation or parameters are not supported by the device.

 ### update